bymayanksingh/bymayanksingh/README.md

 <h1 align="center">Hey 👋 I'm Mayank Singh</h1>
 <h3 align="center"> Currently Building Edra Labs (3.5+ years experienced)!</h3>

+- 📜  I recently built Palettes & Hues 🎨 ([palettes.fyi](http://palettes.fyi/)) a chrome extension, a powerful Chrome extension that instantly identifies and extracts the most dominant colors from any webpage’s visible area.
+Acting as an advanced color picker, it quickly generates a curated color palette based on the page’s most prominent hues.

 - 📜  I've worked with [IDfy](https://www.idfy.com/) as a Senior Software Engineer to solve the problem of fraud detection and digital KYC.

 - 📜  I've worked with [Crio.Do](https://www.crio.do/) as a Technical Intern & Software Development Extern @ [Crio/Jumbotail](https://www.crio.do/crio-winter-of-doing/) as a part of Crio Winter of Doing